A more sustainable start

 MORE SUSTAINABLE COTTON

 Together with the Better Cotton Initiative and WWF, we enable more than 100,000 farmers in India and Pakistan to produce cotton using less chemicals and water.
-From September 2015, all cotton in IKEA products will come from more sustainable sources.
+As of Sept 1st 2015, all cotton used in IKEA products comes from more sustainable sources.

 FLAX AND LINEN